Levitated Dipole Experiment: Tritium Suppression

 In this machine, the secondary tritium could be partially removed, a unique property of the dipole.
 Another fuel choice is tritium and deuterium.
 This reaction can be done at lower heats and pressures.
 But it has several drawbacks.
 First, tritium is far more expensive than deuterium.
 This is because tritium is rare.
 It has a short half-life making it hard to produce and store.
-It is also considered a hazardous material, so using it is a hassle from a health, safety and environmental perspective.
-Finally, tritium and deuterium produces fast neutrons which means any reactor burning it would require heavy shielding.
+It is also considered a hazardous material, increasing difficulties with storage and handling.
+Finally, tritium and deuterium produces fast neutrons which means any reactor burning it would require heavy radiation shielding for its magnets.
+As the floating dipole magnet cannot have services (such as cooling) connected from the outside world, this makes thermal management of the floating magnet much harder in a D-T machine.